awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 You can require SSL connections for specific users accounts\.
 For example, you can use one of the following statements, depending on your MySQL version, to require SSL connections on the user account `encrypted_user`\.

-For MySQL 5\.7 and later, use the following statement\.
+For MySQL 5\.7 and higher, use the following statement\.

 ```
 ALTER USER 'encrypted_user'@'%' REQUIRE SSL;